Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/filhol-2020-a-human-editable-sign-language-representation/essay.md

 - the existence of structured sign text
 - actual technical support for editing, search, and processing

-This is therefore a case of both `Level Confusion` and limited `Infrastructure Awareness`.
+This is therefore a case of both `Level Confusion` and `Incomplete Infrastructure Engagement`.

 ### 2. Already-solved technical problems are treated as if they remain unsolved